bakks/butterfish/README.md

     editor (set with the EDITOR env var) that will then be passed as a prompt in the LLM call.

-  summarize [<files> ...]
-    Semantically summarize a list of files (or piped input).
-We read in the file, if it is short then we hand it directly to the LLM and ask for a summary.
-If it is longer then we break it into chunks and ask for a list of facts from each chunk (max 8 chunks), then concatenate facts and ask GPT for an overall summary.

   gencmd <prompt> ...
     Generate a shell command from a prompt, i.e. pass in what you want, a shell command will be generated.
 Accepts piped input.
 You can use the -f command